samueldamilola/Life_expectancy/ReadMe.md

 # Life Expectancy
-The
-data provided in https://www.kaggle.com/augustus0498/life-expectancy-who is the life expectancy data from the kaggle which is provided by the World Health Organization (W.H.O).
+The data used in this project was provided in https://www.kaggle.com/augustus0498/life-expectancy-who Also, the second dataset that was merge with the first data can be obtained from his the life expectancy data from the kaggle which is provided by the World Health Organization (W.H.O).

-## Dataset Description
+### Dataset Description

 The data consists of the following columns: